Costco Pallet Requirements: A Painless Way To Ship

 How Should Pallets To Costco Be Loaded?

-While 751 pound palletized shipments must be able to hold 2,500 pounds on the bottom layer, Costco doesn’t accept palletized shipments with a total weight heavier than 2,500 pounds.
 Freight can be stacked on a pallet using a variety of different methods.
-Costco doesn’t specify which stacking method you should use in particular, but there are a few good rules to go by when you start stacking:
+Costco doesn’t specify which stacking method you should use in particular, but there are a few good rules to follow:

 • Put the heaviest packages at the bottom of the pallet